scalarerp/advisor-desktop/README.md

 npm run dev
 ```

+Now point your browser to http://localhost:3000/ to see the monolithic version.

 > Note: Do not run `npm install` in any of the subdirectories.
 It will break the
 > build.
 There should be only one `package-lock.json` file in the entire repo
 > (at the root).